haiwen/seafile-admin-docs/manual/docker/deploy_seafile_with_docker.md

 # Deploy Seafile with Docker

-> The official Docker image uses multiple containers.
-If you need to run Seafile and related database in a single container for Synology platform, you can try the docker image provided by community: <https://github.com/codeoutin/seafile7/>

 ## Getting started

 ### Install docker

-Seafile v7.x.x (or newer versions) image uses docker.
-You should first install docker.
+To deploy Seafile with Docker, you should first install docker.

 [Install Docker Engine on CentOS](https://docs.docker.com/engine/install/centos/)